 Lynne Ramsay, UK-USA-France, with Joaquin Phoenix, Ekaterina Samsonov, Alessandro Nivola, Judith Roberts.
 (Main competition)

 An audaciously impressionistic hitman thriller, less interested in the precise details of the storyline than in the inner life of its brutally efficient, tormented yet sometimes surprisingly tender protagonist (Phoenix in fine form).
 With its striking images, subtly suggestive soundtrack and very distinctive narrative style, this is Ramsay back on form.

-Un Beau soleil intérieur (Bright Sunshine In)
+Un Beau soleil intérieur (Let the Sunshine In)

 Claire Denis, France, with Juliette Binoche, Xavier Beauvois, Philippe Katerine, Josiane Balasko, Alex Descas, Gérard Depardieu.
 (Directors’ Fortnight)

 Witty, warm and wise, this courses through a series of episodes (significant to her anyway) in the troubled love life of an artist who fears she faces a lonely future.
 One of Denis’ finest films, it boasts a superb performance by Binoche, typically great camerawork by Agnès Godard, and a lovely, funny turn by Depardieu.